XanaduAI/strawberryfields/doc/gbs_intro.rst

     s_1!\ldots s_m!},

 where :math:`\mathbf{A}` is an arbitrary symmetric matrix with eigenvalues bounded between :math:`-1` and :math:`1`.
-Therefore, besides encoding Gaussian states and gates into a GBS device, it is also possible to encode symmetric matrices :math:`\mathbf{A}`.
+Therefore, besides encoding Gaussian states into a GBS device, it is also possible to encode symmetric matrices :math:`\mathbf{A}`.
 Notably, these may include adjacency matrices of graphs, and kernel matrices.